Netcracker/KubeMarine/documentation/Troubleshooting.md

 ```
 `ENDPOINT_IP` is the internal IP address of the etcd endpoint.

-> **_Note:_** that defragmentation to a live member blocks the system from reading and writing data while rebuilding its states.
+> **Note**: The defragmentation to a live member blocks the system from reading and writing data while rebuilding its states.
 It is not recommended to run defragmentation for all etcd members at the same time.

 ## etcdctl defrag return context deadline exceeded